chucrutes/chucrutes/README.md

 - Bachelor of Software Engineering at Universidade Federal do Pampa - Alegrete *Campus*.
 - Currently, working as a volunteer at [PMST](https://github.com/ProjetoPM/PMST) (Project Management Software Tool).
 - I have a greater interest at topics related to Backend development (CI/CD, scalability), ethical hacking and software quality management.
-- I've experience in JavaScript TypeScript, PHP, Java.
+- I've experience in JavaScript, TypeScript, PHP, Java, Dart, Python, Go.
 I have experience also in PostgresSql, MySql and NoSql.
 - Whatsapp bots, using Meta Api and Twilio.
 - I'm familiar with AWS services, serverless architecture and Docker.
 - I’ve developed a Flutter project where I integrated a mobile payment terminal with Sitef.